ApollosProject/apollos-apps/packages/apollos-data-connector-rock/README.md

       ContentChannelTypeId: [27]
 ```

-If determining if the ContentItem type is more complex than something like ContentChannelTypeId, you'll need to override the `__resolveType` function on the ContentItem resolver.
+If determining the `ContentItem` type is more complex than something like` ContentChannelTypeId`, you'll need to override the `__resolveType` function on the `ContentItem` resolver.

 ### F.A.Q